Battle in Shakhtarsk Raion

-The Battle in Shakhtarsk Raion began on 16 July 2014, when the Armed Forces of Ukraine attempted to cut off insurgent supply lines from Russia.
+The Battle in Shakhtarsk Raion began on 16 July 2014, when the Armed Forces of Ukraine attempted to cut off the Russian backed separatists’ supply lines from Russia.
 Fighting broke out around the towns of Marynivka, Dmytrivka, Stepanivka, Shakhtarsk, as well as the strategic hill of Savur-Mohyla.
 It later spread to the cities of Snizhne and Torez.
 While the battle was in progress, a civilian passenger airliner, Malaysia Airlines Flight 17, was shot down near Hrabove on 17 July.
-Amidst a wide counter-offensive by the insurgents and their Russian backers across Donbas, government troops were forced out of Shakhtarsk Raion on 26 August.
+Amidst a wide counter-offensive by the Donbas rebel forces and their Russian backers across Donbas, government troops were forced out of Shakhtarsk Raion on 26 August.

 Events by location

-From 6 April, as part of the rising unrest in Ukraine in the aftermath of the 2014 Ukrainian revolution, insurgents affiliated with the Donetsk People's Republic (DPR) captured towns and cities across Donetsk Oblast, including Shakhtarsk Raion.
+From 6 April, as part of the rising unrest in Ukraine in the aftermath of the 2014 Ukrainian revolution, Russian backed separatists affiliated with the Donetsk People's Republic (DPR) captured towns and cities across Donetsk Oblast, including Shakhtarsk Raion.
 The raion is in a crucial position between the Donetsk and Lugansk People's Republics, and Russia.
-Ukrainian government forces launched an offensive against insurgent forces in Donetsk and Luhansk oblasts of Ukraine on 7 April, resulting in the War in Donbas.
-War reached Shakhtarsk Raion on 16 July, after insurgents retreated from most of northern Donetsk Oblast.
-Fighting took place across the raion, in an attempt by the government to cut-off insurgent supply lines, and to reach the crash site of Malaysia Airlines Flight 17.
+Ukrainian government forces launched an offensive against pro-Russian forces in Donetsk and Luhansk oblasts of Ukraine on 7 April, resulting in the war in Donbas.
+War reached Shakhtarsk Raion on 16 July, after separatists retreated from most of northern Donetsk Oblast.
+Fighting took place across the raion, in an attempt by the government to cut-off insurgent supply lines, and to reach the crash site of the civilian Malaysia Airlines Flight 17 which had been shot down by pro-Russian forces.

 Stepanivka

-DPR-affiliated insurgents launched an offensive on neighbouring government-controlled Marynivka from village of Stepanivka on 16 July.
+DPR-affiliated separatists launched an offensive on neighbouring government-controlled Marynivka from village of Stepanivka on 16 July.
 Ukrainian forces said that they retook Stepanivka from the insurgents on 29 July, and then advanced towards nearby Pervomaisk.
 According to an 11 August report, the village appeared to have been almost completely destroyed by shelling during the fighting across the raion.
 Stepanivka returned to insurgent control on 14 August.